pennane/bachelors-thesis/code/pragmatic_fp_questions.md

 I find this super elegant.
 There's no need for if-checks in the bound functions as long as the monad handles errors gracefully.
 What’s your take on this?
 Too much abstraction?

-The **main** thing I'm interested in is if you see any hope in fp for the mainstream programmer.
-There are of course great popular languages that do fp and and are loved (such as Elixir or even Ocaml), but what about bringing fp into non-fp languages?
-Should programmers maybe look for other ways to abstract their code?

-I've sensed that big chiefs in the field enjoy the idea of declarative and functional code.
-As an anecdote, a long standing oop advocate, Christopher Okhravi, was writing a book about OOP but had to start over once realizing that "fp is the obvious way to go"

 ### 6. The evolution of programming styles?

 In the HTTP 203 episode, "Is .reduce() bad?", you mentioned three stages of a programmer’s journey: